hybridly/hybridly/docs/guide/dialogs.md

 ## Rendering a dialog

-Dialogs are rendered the same as normal page components, but need a base page which can be defined by calling the [`base`](../api/laravel/hybridly.md#base) method on the view factory.
+Dialogs are rendered the same as normal view components, but need a base view which can be defined by calling the [`base`](../api/laravel/hybridly.md#base) method on the view factory.

 The `base` method takes the name of a route and its parameters are arguments.
-When the dialog is accessed directly via its URL, this route will be used to determine which background page should be used.
+When the dialog is accessed directly via its URL, this route will be used to determine which background view should be used.

 ```php
 use App\Data\ChirpData;